 - Is a viable project

-- Is of direct benefit to residents of the Parish of Keighley
+- Is of direct benefit to residents of Keighley Parish.

 The grant scheme is unable to support:

-- Projects which discriminate on the grounds of race, religion or disability.
+- Organisations that discriminate on the grounds of race, religion, age, gender,trans-gender, sexual orientation, marital status, pregnancy, or any disability.

 Applicants should be aware that: